yuxuantaoisak/unit_3/Project/README.md

 <img width="365" alt="Screenshot 2024-03-07 at 18 05 01" src="https://github.com/yuxuantaoisak/unit_3/assets/144768397/01d22c5e-91c8-4bf1-91ba-273fc6b83489">

 _Fig.
 2_

 **Fig. 2** shows the dropdown menu from the UI.

+Note that the KivyMD part of this code is omitted.
+Check the MDDropDownMenu element in the kivy file section.